Rajdeep-personal/X_Education_Case_Study/README.md

 Univariate and Bi-variate Analysis
 # Data Preprocessing:
 For Numerical Data Preprocessing Min-Max Scaling was done and for Categorical Data, Dummy Encoding was done.
+# Model Building:
+As it's a classification problem, we used Logistic Regression to solve the problem.